ironArray/Caterva2/README-DEVELOPERS.md

 pip install -e ".[tests]"
 ```

-Beware of running the tests if there is a `caterva2.toml` file in the current working
-directory.
-If there is it will be picked up and most probably the tests will fail without
-a meaningful error.

 ### With managed daemons

 This will start the daemons, run the tests, and shut the daemons down: